Analytical solution and Lie algebra of the relativistic Boltzmann equation: Boltzmann equation and reconstruction of the BKW solution

 The last exact analytical solution is the relativistic BKW solution of the Boltzmann equation.
-Notably, this non-equilibrium particular solution possesses a fixed point that corresponds to the equilibrium solution of the Boltzmann equation \cite{Hu:2024utr}.
+Notably, this nonequilibrium particular solution possesses a fixed point that corresponds to the equilibrium solution of the Boltzmann equation \cite{Hu:2024utr}.